codetaylor/advancedmortars/README.md

 ##### Insertion

 Place up to eight stacks of items in the mortar by right-clicking the mortar while holding the items.
-Then, perform the craft by right-clicking or holding down the right mouse button with an empty hand.
+Then, perform the craft by right-clicking or holding down the right mouse button with an empty hand (empty hand requirement is configurable).

 ##### Retrieval